siddharths067/HuHubaProject/README.md

 Works for both foreground and background as per FCM google-services.json norms.

+Read More about Data Messages here - https://firebase.google.com/docs/cloud-messaging/concept-options (Its a really boooooorrrriiiiinnnnnngggg Document :/ )

 ## Deploying on GAE
 Just upload it and activate billing for your account.